 As you’re rolling the energy bites, place them in a single layer on a lined baking sheet.
 Once you’ve got all of the bites rolled, transfer the tray to the freezer for about 15 minutes.

-Then after the balls have chilled, you can store them stacked in a container and store in the fridge, or in a container (or something like a Stasher bag) in the freezer.
+Then after the balls have chilled, you can store them stacked in an airtight container and store in the fridge for easy snacking.
+If freezing, label and enjoy within 3 months.

 I hope you enjoy these bites as much as we do!